denyshon/twitch-pause-on-space/README.md

-On Twitch, toggle playback with Space instead of activating the focused control.
-No breakages: type in the chat as usual!
+# Twitch Pause on Space

+Annoyed with Twitch's default Space behavior?
+We got you.

+This extension makes Space toggle playback on Twitch, just like on other platforms.
+Don't worry, nothing will break: we've implemented the same safeguards that Twitch uses, meaning that you can type in the chat and other fields as usual.

-# What Twitch does
+## What Twitch does

 Twitch uses the following function to toggle playback on keydown events:
 ```js